gyunkai/tamid-tech-resources/cli/PRESENT.md

 <!-- _class: lead -->

-# Intro to Terminal & CLI
+# Intro to Command Line Interface

 ---

 <!--_class: lead invert-->

-## Shell?
-CLI?
+## CLI?
+Shell?
 Terminal?

+Shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
+In the old days, it was the only user interface available on a Unix-like system such as Linux.
+(It's the out most layer of the OS, thus the name)

-### Types of shells
+### Different types (dialects) of shells

-- Z-Shell
-- Bash
-- Powershell
+- Z-Shell (default for higher versions of macOS & some Linux distros)
+- Bash (default for older versions of macOS & some Linux distros)
+- PowerShell (default for Windows)

 ---

 ## Why use the terminal?

 - Makes you much better at using your OS
-  - More configuration
   - Increase efficiency and productivity
 - You just have to sometimes
   - CLI tools
   - Git
   - Package managers

----

-- It's fun
+- It's FUN
   - Makes you look cool
   - Makes you feel like a coder